Sindonology

 The Base Layers

 A base layer is essentially the main Shroud photograph shown on the Web page.
-Currently, two images are available, displayed horizontally or vertically, that is four base layers are provided: Enrie Negative Horizontal, Enrie Negative Vertical, Durante 2002 Horizontal, and Durante 2002 Vertical.
+Currently, three images are available, displayed horizontally or vertically, plus a 3D anaglyph version, that is seven base layers are provided: Enrie Negative Horizontal, Enrie Negative Vertical, Durante 2002 Horizontal, Durante 2002 Vertical, Face Only Horizontal, Face Only Vertical and Enrie Negative 3D Vertical.
 More base layers are planned for the future.
 The Durante 2002 photograph has the highest definition.
 As far as we know, this is the highest definition photograph available on the Web, worldwide.

 To select a different base layer, click the title or the circle next to the title, of the desired base layer.
 If the selection is different than the current displayed base layer, the current displayed photograph will be replaced with the new selected photograph at the same zoom level and at the same centered location as the current displayed one.